Margaret of Austria, Electress of Saxony: Life

 Margaret was regarded as a Christian-influenced woman.
 After the Saxon Fratricidal War, she set up a spiritual foundation and in 1453 laid the foundation for the Fourteen Holy Helpers (Vierzehnheiligen) sanctuary in a devastated village near Jena.
 The consecration of the pilgrimage church in 1464 marked the beginning of the resettlement.

 In the night of 7/8 July 1455, her two minor sons Ernest and Albert were abducted from the castle of Altenburg by henchmen of the Saxon noble Kunz von Kaufungen, a former knight in the service of Elector Frederick II, who aimed to extort compensation for the losses that he suffered in the Fratricidal War.
 He nevertheless was pursued and captured in short time on his way to the Bohemian border, and the princes were saved.

 After the death of her husband on 7 September 1464, Margaret received an extensive dowry, including the castle and city of Altenburg as well as nearby Leipzig, Liebenwerda, Colditz, Eilenburg and Liebenwerda.
 Until her death she lived at Altenburg Castle, where she exercised her sovereign rights and thus was under the jurisdiction.
 In the Old Castle in 1468, she set up a grain house, which was destroyed by fire in 1868.
 With the support of the Altenburg civil servants who cared for her household plot, Margaret gave generous supplies industries.

 In 1485, she had to witness the division of the Saxon territories between her sons according to the Treaty of Leipzig.
 Margaret died the next year in Altenburg and was buried in the Castle's local church.
-She was outlived by six of her eight children.

 Family

-Margaret and Frederick had eight children:
+Margaret was frequently pregnant during her union with Frederick, giving birth to eight children in just 11 years: